When is the Lord of the Rings TV series released on Amazon? Who's in it?

 Back in November 2017, Amazon Studios won the rights to produce at least five seasons of a Lord of the Rings TV series.
 And given the sheer volume of material about Middle Earth that Tolkien produced during his lifetime, Amazon could approach the series from a myriad of directions.

-Here’s everything you need to know about Amazon’s Lord of the Rings TV series, including casting rumours, showrunner details and release date.
+Here’s everything you need to know about Amazon’s Lord of the Rings TV series, including confirmed cast, showrunner details and release date.
 We’ll be updating this page as new information drops.

 When is Lord of the Rings going to be released on Amazon Prime Video?